ImanBarjane/employee-attrition-analysis/HR Analysis.md

-The barplot above shows that in this decision tree model, `last_evaluation`, `number_project`, `tenure`, and `overworked` have the highest importance, in that order.
-These variables are most helpful in predicting the outcome variable, `left`.
+The bar plot above shows that in this decision tree model, `last_evaluation`, `number_project`, `tenure`, and `overworked` are the most important features, in that order.
+These variables contribute the most to predicting the target variable, `left`.

-#### Random forest feature importance
+####  Random Forest Feature Importance

-Now, let's plot the feature importances for the random forest model.
+Next, let's visualize the feature importances for the random forest model.

 ```python